HIV conversion sickness?

 Dear Unenlightened and Worried,

-HIV is passed through body fluids including blood, semen, and vaginal fluid.
-It is possible to contract HIV while receiving oral sex without a condom, but the risk is very low.
+HIV is transmitted through body fluids including blood, semen, and vaginal fluid.
+It’s possible to contract HIV while receiving oral sex without a condom, but the risk is very low.
 In fact, there's a higher chance of getting other sexually transmitted infections (STIs) like chlamydia or gonorrhea from unprotected oral sex.
-After unsafe sex or a possible exposure to HIV, fast treatment can greatly reduce the chance of infection.
+After possible exposure to HIV, fast treatment can greatly reduce the chance of infection.
 Dubbed post-exposure prophylaxis or PEP, the treatment consists of a four-week regimen of antiretroviral medication.
+Even if HIV is contracted, some research has shown that starting antiretroviral treatment during the acute period could prove extremely beneficial for long-term health by decreasing the severity of the illness.
+Another reason to begin antiretroviral treatment early is that during the acute stage, individuals with HIV are extremely infectious.
+However, receiving proper treatment makes them less likely to infect others.
+More research still needs to be done to understand exactly how antiretroviral treatment can help those already infected.

 - Sore throat